7 Complex Designs Achieved With 3D Printing

 By taking advantage of the design flexibility afforded by 3D printing, engineers can bring even the most challenging ideas to life.

-3D printing is known as a technology that can produce shapes and features beyond what’s possible with conventional manufacturing methods.
-To showcase the power of the technology, in this article we’ll be diving into 7 examples of impressive designs that can be achieved only with 3D printing.
+3D printing is a technology that can produce shapes and features unachievable with conventional manufacturing methods.
+To showcase the power of the technology, we explore 7 examples of impressive designs that were achieved only with 3D printing.

 1. Bugatti’s 3D-printed titanium brake caliper

 French automaker, Bugatti, leveraged the design freedom of 3D printing for its latest Chiron supercar, producing what is said to be the world’s most powerful brake caliper — 3D printed in titanium.

 While the brake caliper functions just like a normal caliper, the combination of 3D printing and titanium means that it is much stronger and roughly 40% lighter than the aluminium part currently in use.

 Using a metal 3D printing process called Selective Laser Melting, the Bugatti team was able to experiment with a variety of geometries and wall thicknesses unattainable with traditional manufacturing techniques.

 The result: an intricately-shaped brake caliper with wall thicknesses between 1 mm and 4 mm.

 The end of 2018 saw Bugatti successfully testing the caliper at high loads, and the company is now preparing to take the component into production.

 However, Bugatti is not the only company revolutionising the design of brake calipers.
 British automotive technology company, Carbon Performance, is also using 3D printing to ‘generate sustainable designs’ for 3D-printed automotive parts, including calipers.